megatron-uk/raygun-x68k/README.md

 I am not a Japanese speaker, neither can I read Hiragana, Katakana nor Kanji.
 All of the translations I will make in this exercise will be primarily sourced from machine translation, dictionary lookup or the [walkthrough guide](https://www.giantbomb.com/ray-gun/3030-38838/guide/) for non-Japanese speakers, so bear that in mind.

 It won't be a simple one-to-one replacement though; the text will be extracted, studied and re-inserted so that it makes sense - no *"set us up the bomb!"*, as long as I can help it!

 ---

+# Steps for Translation

+  1. Identify all of the data files which contain translatable text.
+  2. Extract the Japanese strings from the above files and do an initial machine translation.
+  3. Rewrite the machine translation to make sense, standardise and fix naming conventions and other story elements.
+  4. Reinsert fixed text back in to data files.

+For each data file found, there is an individual status summary listed against it in the *Disk Content Overview* section.

+At present, we are working on (1) and (2), though where it is obvious, I am making small edits to (3) as I go (fixing glaring translation typos, for example).

+---